pagkly/Zed/Investopedia4/Metrics—What They Are, How They're Used.md

 Metrics come in a wide range of varieties with industry standards and proprietary models often governing their use.

-Executives use them to analyze corporate finance and operational strategies.
-Analysts use them to form opinions and investment recommendations.
-Portfolio managers use metrics to guide their investing portfolios.
+Executives use them to analyze corporate [[Finance|finance]] and operational strategies.
+Analysts use them to form opinions and investment recommendations. [[Portfolio]] managers use metrics to guide their investing portfolios.
 Furthermore, project managers also find them essential in leading and managing strategic projects of all kinds.

 Overall, metrics refer to a [[wide variety]](https://www.investopedia.com/terms/w/wide-variety.asp) of data points generated from a multitude of methods.
 Best practices across industries have created a common set of comprehensive metrics used in ongoing evaluations.
 However, individual cases and scenarios typically guide the choice of metrics used.

 ## Choosing Metrics

-Every business executive, analyst, portfolio manager, and the project manager has a range of data sources available to them for building and structuring their own metric analysis.
+Every business executive, analyst, [[Portfolio Manager|portfolio manager]], and the project manager has a range of data sources available to them for building and structuring their own metric analysis.
 This can potentially make it difficult to choose the best metrics needed for important assessments and evaluations.
 Generally, managers seek to build a dashboard of what has come to be known as [[key performance indicators]](https://www.investopedia.com/terms/k/kpi.asp) (KPIs).

  In order to establish a useful metric, a manager must first assess its goals.
 From there, it is important to find the best outputs that measure the activities related to these goals.
 A final step is also setting goals and targets for KPI metrics that are integrated with business decisions.

 Academics and corporate researchers have defined many industry metrics and methods that can help shape the building of KPIs and other metric dashboards.
-An entire decision analysis method called applied information economics was developed by Douglas Hubbard for analyzing metrics in a variety of business applications.
+An entire decision analysis method called applied information [[Economics|economics]] was developed by Douglas Hubbard for analyzing metrics in a variety of business applications.
 Other popular decision analysis methods include [[cost-benefit analysis]](https://www.investopedia.com/terms/c/cost-benefitanalysis.asp), forecasting, and [[Monte Carlo simulation]](https://www.investopedia.com/terms/m/montecarlosimulation.asp).

 Several businesses have also popularized certain methods that have become industry standards in many sectors.
-DuPont began using metrics to better their own business and in the process came up with the popular [[DuPont analysis]](https://www.investopedia.com/terms/d/dupontanalysis.asp) which closely isolates variables involved in the return on equity (ROE) metric.
+DuPont began using metrics to better their own business and in the process came up with the popular [[DuPont analysis]](https://www.investopedia.com/terms/d/dupontanalysis.asp) which closely isolates variables involved in the [[Return|return]] on [[Equity|equity]] (ROE) metric.
 GE has also commissioned a set of metrics known as [[Six Sigma]](https://www.investopedia.com/terms/s/six-sigma.asp) that are commonly used today, with metrics tracked in [[six key areas]](https://www.ge.com/): critical to quality; defects; process capability; variation; stable operations; and, design for Six Sigma.

 ## Examples of Metrics